ammitra/Tprime_BackgroundEstimate/README.md

 Then, run FitDiagnostics, run limits

 6. `python condor/submit_fits.py --sig $sig --verbosity $verbosity --tol $tol --strat $strat --rMin $rMin --rMax $rMax`
+   * This can be run for all signals with `scripts/submit_fits.sh`
 7. `python scripts/handle_FitDiagnostics_CondorOutput.py`
 8. `python condor/submit_limits.py --sig $sig --seed $seed`
 9. `python scripts/handle_limits_CondorOutput.py`

+Recommended settings for FitDiagnostics:

+* `verbosity`: 2 as default, 3 if method fails.
+Anything more and it gets very annoying to parse, mostly repetitive.
+* `tol`: 0.1 is the default and this usually works, but it's fine to bump it up to 5 or even 10 to help the fit converge.
+Just check the post-fit errors and make sure they're not unreasonable.
+* `strat`: 1 is best.
+The addition of `--robustFit 1` can help, but with these complex likelihoods it just adds processing time without much benefit
+* `rMin,rMax`: [-1,1]

 ### Notes on automcstats and other region-specific nuisances